The Chern classes of the Verlinde bundles: Introduction

-A different motivation for studying the Chern classes of the Verlinde bundles is explored in \cite{FMP}.
-There, the projective flatness is used to find relations in the tautological ring $R^*(\m_g)$ of the moduli space of curves.
-Whether these relations always lie the Faber-Zagier set \cite{PP} is an open question.
+There are at least two perspectives on the study of the higher Chern classes of the Verlinde bundle.
+Via a version of Thaddeus wall-crossing studied relatively over $\mathcal M_{g,1}$, an approach to the higher Chern class of the Verlinde bundle is pursued in \cite {FMP}.
+Projective flatness then yields nontrivial relations in the tautological ring $R^{\star}(\mathcal M_{g, 1})$ of the moduli space of curves.
+Whether these relations always lie in the Faber-Zagier set \cite {PP} is an open question.